tc39/proposal-source-phase-imports/README.md

 [ESM integration][wasm-esm], avoiding the need for `unsafe-wasm-eval` for custom Wasm execution.

-Type type of the reflection object for a JavaScript module would be defined explicitly in this specification as a `SourceTextModule` class with the following interface:
+The type of the reflection object for a JavaScript module would be defined explicitly in this specification as a `SourceTextModule` class with the following interface: